NativeScript/firebase/packages/firebase-storage/README.md

 });
 ```

-### Security
+### Security rules

-By default your bucket will come with rules which allows only authenticated users on your project to access it.
-You can however fully customize the security rules to your own applications requirements.
+By default your bucket will come with rules which allow only authenticated users on your project to access it.
+You can, however, fully customize the security rules to your application's requirements.

-To learn more, view the [Storage Security](https://firebase.google.com/docs/storage/security/start) documentation on the Firebase website.
+To learn more, see [Get started with Firebase Security Rules](https://firebase.google.com/docs/storage/security/get-started) documentation on the Firebase website.

 ### Multiple Buckets

 A single Firebase project can have multiple storage buckets.
 The module will use the default bucket if no bucket argument is passed to the storage instance.
-To switch buckets, provide the module with the gs:// bucket URL found on the Firebase Console, under Storage > Files.
+To switch buckets, provide the module with the gs:// bucket URL found on the Firebase Console, under `Storage > Files`.

 ```ts
 import { firebase, FirebaseOptions } from '@nativescript/firebase-core';